-The financial position of the National Gallery of Art remained strong in fiscal year 2020 despite tremendous challenges resulting from the COVID-19 global pandemic.
-The National Gallery achieved this through prudent management of expenses combined with favorable performance of the investment portfolio; strong support from Congress and the administration; and the continued generosity of private citizens, foundations, and corporations.
+The National Gallery of Art’s financial position improved significantly in fiscal year 2021 due to the favorable performance of the investment portfolio, combined with prudent management of expenses, strong support from Congress and the administration, and the continued generosity of private citizens, foundations, and corporations.

 The federal commitment to operate and maintain the National Gallery originates in the 1937 Joint Resolution of Congress that accepted Andrew W. Mellon’s unprecedented gift to the nation of his art collection, the funds to construct the West Building, and an endowment.
 The Joint Resolution pledged that the United States would provide funds for the upkeep, administrative expenses, and costs of operations, including the protection and care of the works of art given to the nation, so that the National Gallery would at all times be properly maintained and remain open to the public free of charge.